jorgetown/mmap-ipc/README.md

 java jdc.Randomizer
 ```

-### Implementation Notes:

 ##### Randomizer
 As per 'spec', Randomizer has the following responsibilities:
-+ add positive integers to a queue implementation
++ add positive integers to a queue
-+ read answers from a queue implementation
++ read answers from a queue

 These responsibilities are unit tested separately from those of its dependencies.

 ##### Prime
 As per 'spec', Prime has the following responsibilities:
-+ read positive integers from a queue implementation
++ read positive integers from a queue
-+ add primality-tested answers to a queue implementation
++ add primality-tested answers to a queue

 Like Randomizer, Prime's' responsibilities are unit tested separately from those of its dependencies.

 Queue reader and writer are separate for illustration convenience and testability.

-##### Performance Notes
+### Performance Notes
 Prime lags Randomizer due to its more computationally expensive primality test.
-Nevertheless, I clocked a decent 2+ million answers/second on my dual core MBP which is good enough for the 'spec' given.

-If, after improving the low hanging fruit (e.g.: calculate MAX_INT primes offline and load upfront, etc) and after careful performance analysis, Prime is still considered a performance bottleneck, there are additional improvements that could be done such as batching and/or calculating several primes in parallel, e.g.:
+If Prime is considered a performance bottleneck, after improving the low hanging fruit (e.g.: calculate MAX_INT primes offline and load upfront, etc) and after careful performance analysis, techniques such as batching and/or calculating several primes in parallel can be implemented and tested, e.g.:

 ```
 Stream.generate(intsQueue::poll)